 The Initial Assessment Report was advertised for public comment between 20 October 2004 and 1 December 2004.
-A total of 13 submissions were received during this period and a summary of these is attached to this Report.
+A total of 13 submissions were received during this period.
+The Draft Assessment Report was advertised for public comment from 23 May 2007 to 4 July 2007.
+Seventeen submissions were received during this period.
+A summary of the submissions received in response to the Draft Assessment Report is included at Attachment 6.

 In addition, FSANZ established an External Advisory Group (EAG), comprising key industry and consumer stakeholders in Australia and New Zealand, to assist in the assessment of Proposal P287.
-FSANZ has considered submitters' and the EAG's comments in the preparation of this Draft Assessment Report.
+FSANZ has considered submitters' comments in the preparation of this Final Assessment Report.